kind-lab/voice-biomarker-fhir/input/pagecontent/protocol.md

 8. Diadocokinesis:Say the syllables as they appear on your screen – Pa / Ta / Ka, Now record yourself repeating the syllable /PA/ as fast as possible 10 times, Record yourself repeating the syllable /TA/ as fast as possible 10 times, Record yourself repeating the syllable /KA/ as fast as possible 10 times, Now repeat the work /Pataka/ as fast as possible 10 times, Now repeat the word /buttercup/ as fast as possible 10 times

 9. Free speech: Open ended question (generic) chose 1-2  “This section is meant to hear you speak freely by answering an open ended question” “Please answer the following questions and record your answer.
 Keep talking until the time stops” (leave for 30 seconds)- Options:   Can you talk to us about why you are interested by this study?
 Who told you about it?
 Why is it meaningful or valuable to you?
 How do you think it will help patients in the future?, Can you tell us a little bit about your health condition?
 When did it start, what kind of symptoms have you had and for how long?
 Tell us how you are managing it and how you are doing?​​​, ​​​​ How would you get from where you are now to the grocery store?
 Explain with as much detail as possible.​​​​​​​
 10. Respiration and cough:   'Respiratory sounds can also provide information on your health, let’s record them” -  First, let's hear you breath comfortably for 30 seconds, After pressing on record, take 5 big breaths in and out through your nose with your mouth closed, After pressing record, cough 5 times, Now try again (need that task twice)

 11. Picture description: “You will be shown a picture, please describe what you see in your own words.
 You can keep talking until the time runs out” (1 min)
 {% include img.html img="picture_description.png" %}
 12. Story Recall: “You are given a text.
 Read the text so you familiarize yourself with it.
 You have up to 5 minutes to read it as many times as you want.
 When you are ready, you will be asked to recall the story.
 This can be in your own words.”  -  You wished to know all about my grandfather.
 Well, he is nearly ninety-three years old.
 He dresses himself in an ancient black frock coat, usually minus several buttons; yet he still thinks as swiftly as ever.
 A long, flowing beard clings to his chin, giving those who observe him a pronounced feeling of the utmost respect.
 When he speaks his voice is just a bit cracked and quivers a trifle.
 Twice each day he plays skillfully and with zest upon our small organ.
 Except in the winter when the ooze or snow or ice prevents, he slowly takes a short walk in the open air each day.
 We have often urged him to walk more and smoke less, but he always answers, “Banana Oil!”
 Grandfather likes to be modern in his language.

+### Session confounders

+*Collect information which may impact the voice recording of the session.*

 [ConfounderQuestionnaire] - A questionnaire asking about factors which relate to past medical history.

+### Validated questionnaires

+*A series of questionnaires which have been demonstrated to measure a particular construct.*

 [ValidatedQuestionnaires] - A series of "validated" questionnaires, i.e. they have some amount of validation for measuring a particular construct.
   - [GAD7]